kokkos/kokkos-miniapps/README.md

-# kokkos-miniapps
+# Kokkos Mini-Apps Repository

-Mini-applications that exclusively use the Kokkos programming model
+This repository contains example mini-applications that have been written using the Kokkos programming model.
+These mini-apps can be used as examples and performance comparisons against other models.